 All these WordPress Themes have been created by someone.
 Mostly they are being created and then released to open public by programmers and coders who believe in sharing their work for free.
 These people see themselves as a part of the open source community, the public domain movement, or the white hat hacker culture where the hacker ethics dictate that information should be free.

-Anybody who can program can create his or her own WordPress Theme.
+Anybody who can program can create their own WordPress Theme.

 WordPress developers encourage coders to create their own themes.
 For this purpose, WordPress has released the WordPress Codex under codex.wordpress.org.
-It contains documentations, tips, tools, and anything a programmer needs to understand how to do it.
+It contains documentations, tips, tools, and anything a programmer needs to know about creating a WordPress Theme.

 Web Design Companies Offering Templated Designs